Our research team collaborates across institutions and disciplines.

 Celine Toder is a member of the SNAP Coding team.
 She is a Health Policy and Management student at Columbia University with an interest in health policy analysis.

 Dr. Catherine Zaw (@czaw13) is a founder and co-manager of the project.
-She graduated with her MD/MPH degree in 2020, and will be working as a resident in the University of Miami Health System.
+She graduated with her MD/MPH degree in 2020, and is a resident physician at the University of Miami Health System.

 Shayna Korol is a member of the SNAP Coding team.
 She is a health and science writer with a BA in public health and policy from Brandeis University.
 She is interested in law and disability issues.